SERVIR Mekong Project: Geographical and strategical importance

-The Mekong basin is covers almost 5000 km from Tibetan plateau up to the South China Sea region.
+The Mekong basin covers almost 5000 km from Tibetan plateau up to the South China Sea region.
 It gives livelihood to almost 40 million people.
 The environment is considered one of the most volatile ones in the world.
 The project uses space applications and helps to create geospatial data which is later analyzed to avoid natural disasters like floods and others in the lower Mekong region.

 Implementation

 The implementation of the project is undertaken by the Asian Disaster Preparedness Center (ADPC) in consortium with Stockholm Environment Institute (SEI), Spatial Informatics Group (SIG) and Deltares.
 The first phase of the project was launched on 31 August 2015.

 Future perspectives

 SERVIR-Mekong is an example of the technical collaboration in the region and development of a common analysis.
 It also aims to see environmental planning agencies leading in technical support and take better development decisions.
 SERVIR has also served in development of more than 30 countries of Latin America, Africa and Asia which includes providing tools and training to thousands of people of the region.